asrul10/productivity-shell-script/README.md

 ## Feature

-1. Git commit, pull, and push at once
+1. Git commit, pull, and push at once in current branch

 ```sh
 gs "Commit message"